Goliath86/airsoft-timed-bomb/README.md

-# airsoft-timed-bomb
+# Airsoft Timed Bomb
-A timed bomb to use in airsoft/paintball games
+A timed programmable "bomb" to use in airsoft/paintball games maded with an Arduino Nano board